shirtsgroup/physical_validation/doc/userguide.rst

 Ensemble validation
 ===================
-As the distribution of configurational quantities like the potential energy :math:`U`, the volume :math:`V` or the chemical potential :math:`\mu` are in general not known analytically, testing the likelihood of a trajectory sampling a given ensemble is less straightforward than for the kinetic energy.
+As the distribution of configurational quantities like the potential energy :math:`U`, the volume :math:`V` or (for the grand and semigrand canonical ensembles) the number of each species are in general not known analytically, testing the likelihood of a trajectory sampling a given ensemble is less straightforward than for the kinetic energy.
 However, generally, the ratio of the probability distribution between samplings of the same ensemble at different state